 - Back taxes

 Willful violations may bring fines of up to $100,000 or 50 percent of the aggregate values of the foreign accounts in addition to the interest, back taxes and accuracy penalties.
-Some individuals and businesses may also be criminally prosecuted in addition to the civil fines and penalties.
+Authorities can bring both criminal and civil charges against violators.
 When businesses do not report their interests, the IRS may hold the owners responsible.

 Resolving the Reporting Problem with the Offshore Voluntary Disclosure Program

-The Offshore Voluntary Disclosure Program is offered by the IRS for people and businesses who have violated the FBAR and other foreign disclosure requirements.
-People and businesses who participate in the program are not criminally prosecuted.
-They must agree to allow the IRS to go back eight years to assess taxes on the value of their foreign accounts rather than the six years that are statutorily allowed.
+The IRS offers the Offshore Voluntary Disclosure Program to parties that have violated FBAR and other foreign disclosure requirements.
+Participants, for the most part, are protected from criminal prosecution.
+However, the IRS can assess eight years of tax data rather than the statutorily allowed six years.
 An OVDP attorney may help them with obtaining lower penalties for every year in which a violation occurred.

 Opting Out of the OVDP

-If the violations were not willful, some taxpayers may instead decide to opt out of the OVDP.
-If they can demonstrate that they have not had criminal tax convictions in the previous 10 years or have had FBAR penalties that were previously assessed against them, they might be able to mitigate their penalties.
-An important factor is that the money in the foreign bank accounts must not have come from criminal sources or activities.
-The taxpayers must not have been subjected to penalties for civil fraud due to underreporting their incomes during the years of the violations.
+If the violations were not willful, some taxpayers may opt out of the OVDP.
+If you’ve not had criminal tax convictions in 10 years or have had previous FBAR problems, an attorney might be able to help mitigate penalties.
+Though, money in the foreign bank accounts must not have come from criminal sources or activities.
+Additionally, taxpayers who incurred penalties for under-reporting incomes may face higher hurdles.
 Finally, people who opt out of the OVDP must cooperate with the IRS.

 Failing to report interests in foreign bank accounts may lead to severe civil and criminal penalties.
-The OVDP might help to protect some taxpayers from criminal prosecution while also allowing them to reduce the penalties they face.
-If the violations were not willful, they may want to investigate whether participating in the program is in their best interests.
-An experienced OVDP attorney may advise clients about whether the OVDP is the best option for them or if they might consider opting out.
+The OVDP might help to protect some taxpayers from criminal prosecution while simultaneously reducing penalties.
+An experienced OVDP attorney can advise clients on OVDP options.Contact An International Tax Lawyer »